AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/working-with-branches.md

 - When you are working on your own analyses or proposing a change to the main code base, create a feature branch from the `main` branch of the `AlexsLemonade/OpenScPCA-analysis` repository.
     - Haven't forked yet?
 Please see the documentation on [how to create your fork](../../technical-setup/fork-the-repo.md).
+    - Be sure that you have added the [`AlexsLemonade/OpenScPCA-analysis` as the upstream repository](../../technical-setup/clone-the-repo.md#add-the-project-repository-as-a-remote-repository).
 - [Commit](STUB_LINK to making commits) any changes that you make to that feature branch.
 - [Push](STUB_LINK for pushing to origin) your commits to your origin repository, i.e. your fork on GitHub.com
 - File a pull request to the `main` branch of the upstream `AlexsLemonade/OpenScPCA-analysis` repository.